-Like many of us at Konscious Keto wondered int the beginning, how to get into ketosis fast, you might be surprised to learn there is no one straightforward way.
+Like many of us at Konscious Keto wondered int the beginning, how to get into ketosis fast, you might be surprised to learn there is no one, straightforward way.
 It varies from person to person, and even from time to time.
-However, don’t let that put you off.
+Don’t let that put you off.

 Eating a very low-carb diet is central to achieving ketosis, but it isn’t the only factor to consider.

 Minimizing carbohydrate intake: consuming healthy fats like MCT oil, increasing physical activity to encourage additional ketone production, and intermittent or fat fasting can all contribute to achieving nutritional ketosis with ease.

 Honestly, getting into ketosis doesn't have to be a chore, and we promise to explain how to get there while keeping up with the demands of everyday life, with the help of a few carefully applied suggestions that we’ll detail below.

 Where some people can bounce into ketosis naturally within hours, others take months.

 What we will show you today are methods that can work for everyone, and are scientifically founded to help you restore your metabolism and react appropriately to ketosis.